 Chris believes that Montana is well-positioned to grow its agricultural, tourism and high-tech industries, with an objective of creating high-quality, well-paying jobs and expanding markets for value-added Montana goods and services.
 An essential component of Montana’s future economic success is the continued stewardship of Montana’s environment and wildlife, as is a robust public education system and affordable health care.

-Chris enters his first run for public office with extensive private sector experience, not to mention volunteer service in the non-profit and public sectors.
+Chris enters his third run for public office with extensive private sector experience, not to mention volunteer service in the non-profit and public sectors.

 Chris and his wife, Maddy, relocated to Bozeman in 1991 from Washington, DC, where Chris worked in the high-tech energy sector as a marketing manager for Amoco Corporation’s solar electric energy subsidiary.
 Upon arriving in Bozeman, Chris and Maddy started The Great Rocky Mountain Toy Company, an educational toy store located on Main Street in Bozeman’s historic business district.
 The Popes sold the business in 2005, after growing the business to four store locations.